 The company will negotiate a specific amount of time to clear your debt, sometimes for up to five years.

-The best thing about this is that your debt will not accumulate any additional interest charges once you’ve entered into the debt settlement agreement.
+The best thing about this is that your debt will not accumulate additional interest charges or late fees once you’ve entered into the debt settlement agreement.

 The Cons of Debt Settlement

-While there are plenty of pros in the pros and cons of debt settlement, unfortunately, it’s important to be sure you look at the cons as well.
+While there are plenty of advantages when you examine debt settlement pros and cons, unfortunately, it’s important to be sure you look at the cons as well.

 There are many factors that can affect the success of your debt settlement.
-Sometimes, these factors may be completely out of your hands, so it’s key to be aware of them so you aren’t blindsided at the worst time.
-Here are some of the cons to a debt resolution program.
+Sometimes, these factors may be completely out of your hands, so it’s key to be aware of them, so you aren’t blindsided at the worst time.
+Here are some of the cons to a debt management program.